The Survival Bandit Problem

+This gives another expression of the lower bound in \eqref{weaker_easy_theorem_bound}, which is easier to interpret.
+This lower bound is the product on the arms $k\in [K]$ of the probabilities of ruin of the constant policy $\pi_t = k$ with budget $\alpha_k B$.
+Each of the factors in~\eqref{link_part_exploit} can further be computed explicitly, using Lemma~\ref{constant_survival}:

-This lemma means that $\gamma(F_k)$ can be related to the probability of ruin $P_{F_k}(\tau(B,k)<\infty)$ of the stochastic process with increments i.i.d. from $F_k$.
-Whereas the statements of Lemma~\ref{proba_lemma} use the KL divergence through the definition of $\gamma(F_k)$ in \eqref{gamma_definition}, the probability of ruin of a stochastic process is usually analyzed using the moment generating function, which is also found in the proof of this lemma given in Appendix~\ref{proba_lemma_appendix}.
+Whereas the statements of Lemma~\ref{proba_lemma} use the KL divergence through the definition of $\gamma(F_k)$ in \eqref{gamma_definition}, the probability of ruin of a stochastic process is usually analyzed using the moment-generating function, which is also found in the proof of this lemma given in Appendix~\ref{proba_lemma_appendix}.
 The relation between them is discussed in Lemma~\ref{lem_kl_lambda} in Appendix~\ref{append_kl}, and we interchangeably use both representations.